Steps to connect, gather resources, and further DDX3X research

 - This FB page is an online forum for support, resources, child updates, and parent questions.

-- Please add your child’s name, date of birth, age, parents’ names, and location to the DDX3X roster, located in the files section of the DDX3X Facebook page.
+- Please add your child’s name, date of birth, age, parents’ names, and location to the List of DDX3X Children located in the Files section

 - This FB page focuses on research, patient registry and other specific DDX3X Foundation information.